How to Spot, Diagnose, and Treat Hair Loss

 Diagnosing the Cause

-The most common cause of hair loss is genetics.
+The most common hair loss cause is genetics.
 However, there are other types of hair loss that should be considered before you decide upon a treatment.
 Though very uncommon, if the underlying origin of your issue is something treatable, such as a medical condition, medications, nutrient deficiency, or stress, for instance, addressing these concerns should be considered.
 If hair thinning is determined to be due to genetics, there’s no reason to lose hope.
 Today’s advances have made it possible to halt hair loss and restore hair with natural-looking results.

 Choosing an Effective Treatment